department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 The funeral director you've chosen can help you with these steps too:

  - For burial in a national cemetery, fax any discharge papers to the National Cemetery Scheduling Office at 866-900-6417.
-Or, scan and email the papers to [NCA.Scheduling@va.gov](mailto:NCA.Scheduling@va.gov) with the Veteran's name in the subject line.
+Or, scan and email the papers to [NCA.Scheduling@va.gov](mailto:NCA.Scheduling@va.gov) with the deceased's name in the subject line.

  - Then call <a href="tel:+18005351117">800-535-1117</a> to confirm the burial application.
 Be sure to have all the information handy that’s listed above in the "Prepare" section.